Introduction

 Plymouth Prowler | 1997-2002 | Retro-styled hot rod convertible, one of the last Plymouth models produced |

-While the Plymouth car brand may have faded into history, its legacy lives on in the hearts and minds of car enthusiasts around the world.
+While the Plymouth brand may have faded into history, its legacy lives on in the hearts and minds of car fans around the world.
 From the affordable and reliable family cars of the early years to the iconic muscle cars of the 1960s and 1970s, Plymouth left an indelible mark on the automotive industry.

-Today, Plymouth cars continue to be sought after by collectors and enthusiasts, serving as reminders of a bygone era when American car brands were at the forefront of innovation and style.
+Today, Plymouth cars continue to be sought after by collectors and fans, serving as reminders of a bygone era when American car brands were at the forefront of innovation and style.
 While Chrysler may have discontinued the brand, the spirit of Plymouth remains alive, a testament to the enduring appeal of American automotive ingenuity.